 Rockets of Today

 It’s an old idea: the “rockoon”.
 Since rockets lose a lot of energy by fighting their way through the atmosphere, and engine bells which work well at high altitude can’t be used at sea level, use a balloon to lift the rocket up into the stratosphere before it even starts firing.
-It doesn’t impart some horizontal velocity like an airplane does, but on the other hand, helium balloons can reach a higher altitude than any affordable plane.
-The makers of Bloostar, a Spanish company called Zero 2 Infinity (or 0II) already have balloons that can lift instrument packages to altitudes of thirty kilometers, where the air density is only a fiftieth of what it is at sea level.
+It doesn’t impart some horizontal velocity like an airplane does, but on the other hand, helium balloons can reach a higher altitude than any affordable plane, and of course are also a lot cheaper.
+The makers of Bloostar, a Spanish company called Zero 2 Infinity (or Z2I or 0II) already have balloons that can lift instrument packages to altitudes of thirty kilometers, where the air density is only a fiftieth of what it is at sea level.
 At such altitudes, rockets can use large vacuum-optimized bells even on the first stage.
 And they’re building such a rocket.
 They tout that this balloon-based approach significantly lowers the environmental impact of a launch.
-The rocket is quite small — no bigger than the Vector would have been, if you don’t count the balloon, but with (they hope) twice the capacity.
+The rocket is tiny — no bigger than the Vector would have been, if you don’t count the balloon, but with (they hope) twice the capacity.
+And by starting with this concept, they have come up with one of the most unique and original rocket designs ever.

 The fairing is attached to the outer ring of the first stage, and opens like an eyelid, with accordion pleats.
 They say that since it’s common for satellites to be wider than they are tall, this shape helps satellite makers avoid having to do as much folding and unfolding as they usually need to do.